How To Future Proof Your Website

 Build evergreen content into your content calendar

-First, if your company website doesn’t already have a blog it’s time to start.
-There are a number ways to go about it, including outsourcing it to a content marketing agency or freelancer, or you can manage content production in house.
+First, if your company website doesn’t already have a blog, it’s time to start.
+There are several ways to go about it, including outsourcing it to a content marketing agency or freelancer or you can manage content production in-house.

-Regardless of who is creating your content, one thing that’s essential to its success is striking a good balance of articles that have a long shelf life mixed in with articles that are highly relevant now, but may not be so pertinent later on.
+Regardless of who is creating your content, one thing essential to its success is striking a good balance of articles with a long shelf life mixed in with relevant articles but may not be so pertinent later on.